 Assessment, or evaluation, is an integral part of the PDCA (Plan, Do, Check, Adjust) process of continuous improvement in Lean methodologies.
 Transforming the process for delivering projects, as well as industry culture, is what this assessment technology is all about.
-Explore why Lean assessments are useful then evaluate your strengths and weaknesses with LCI’s team or individual assessment.
+Explore why Lean assessments are useful, then evaluate your strengths and weaknesses with LCI’s individual, team, or organizational assessments.

 About Lean Assessments

 In order to improve and create a future state, you must first understand your current state.
 Lean Assessments are all about just that: evaluating where you currently are as an individual, team, or organization.
 These are not tests in the black-and-white sense – you cannot pass or fail a Lean Assessment.
 These assessments are about calibrating your current usage of Lean so you have a baseline for improvement.
 There is no right or wrong place to be, so answer honestly!